top of page

 For many will come in my name saying I am He” (Lk 21:8) and “false christs and false prophets will rise and show great signs and wonders” (Mt 24:23-27).

-The first condition that would exist in Jerusalem is the increasing presence and influence of false religion.
+The first condition that would exist in Jerusalem and the Holy Land is the increasing presence of false prophets and false religion.

-Additionally, Jewish "prophets", of which Josephus disparagingly mentions a number in "Wars of the Jews" 2:13.4-6, arose periodically, and were permitted to preach by the Romans, as long as their preaching did not lead to insurrection.
+Additionally, Jewish false prophets arose periodically, of which Josephus disparagingly mentions a number in "Wars of the Jews" 2:13.4-6.
+The Romans permitted them to preach, as long as their preaching did not lead to insurrection.

 Of events in the following decade Josephus says that "impostors and deceivers" arose who "persuaded the multitude to follow them into the wilderness: and pretended that they would exhibit manifest wonders and signs, that should be performed by the providence of God" (Ant 20:5:6).

-Josephus continues by stating that "there came out of Egypt, about this time, to Jerusalem, one that said he was a prophet; and advised the multitude of the common people to go along with him to the mount of olives" upon which this man claimed that "he would shew them from hence how, at his command, the walls of Jerusalem would fall down".
+Josephus also relates that "there came out of Egypt, about this time, to Jerusalem, one that said he was a prophet; and advised the multitude of the common people to go along with him to the mount of olives" claiming that "he would shew them from hence how, at his command, the walls of Jerusalem would fall down".
 Instead, however, the Roman governor Felix ordered his troops to attack these rebels, upon which he "slew four hundred of them" (Ant 20:8:6).

-In the following century, another false Jewish prophet arose, Simon Bar Kokhba, who was and still is by some Jews considered to be the Messiah.
-His war against the Romans, known as the Second Jewish Revolt, resulted in even more devastation than the First Jewish Revolt.
+In the following century another false Jewish prophet arose called Simon Bar Kokhba, who was, and still is, by some Jews considered to be the Messiah.
+His war against the Romans, known as the Second Jewish Revolt (132-136AD), resulted in hundreds of thousands of Jewish deaths, and is only eclipsed in the history of the land of Israel by the devastation of the 66-73AD war, known as the First Jewish Revolt, when more than a million Jews died.

-In Acts 8 we see in Samaria the appearance of Simon the Magician who went on to be a founder of false Christianity, as elaborated on at length by the historian Eusebius in his book "Church History".
-As far as false prophets go, it is hard to overstate the impact Simon had on history.
+In Acts 8 we see the appearance in Samaria of a false prophet known as Simon the Sorcerer, credited as the founder of false Christianity.
+He is elaborated on at length by the historian Eusebius in his book "Church History".
+It is hard to overstate the impact Simon has had on history.

 In the epistle to the Galatians we read that recipients of this letter were already, in these early days of Christianity, being influenced by "another gospel" (Gal 1:6).
 The brethren of the first Church era, Ephesus, were commended for identifying supposed "apostles" who in reality were "liars" (Rev 2:2).
 False Christianity became the dominant religion of the whole Roman Empire in the time of Constantine the Great, and has greatly impacted Jerusalem throughout the millennia.

-Although Christ mentions "false christs and false prophets" in His Olivet statement regarding the time leading up to the Roman destruction of Jerusalem, the broader application of false religion should be understood in regard to this first seal, because history shows that false Christianity, and subsequently Islam, together trampled down Jerusalem for more than sixteen hundred years.
+However, the broader concept of false religion should also be understood in regard to this first seal, because history shows that false Christianity and Islam trampled down Jerusalem for a total of more than sixteen hundred years.

-Christ's first removed seal unseals Daniel 2, 7 and 8, showing that Jerusalem would be subjected to a long history of occupation and influence by the practitioners of false religions.
+When Christ removed the first seal He unsealed Daniel 2, 7 and 8, thereby showing that Jerusalem would be subjected to a long history of conquest, occupation and influence by the practitioners of false religion.

 4 Another horse, fiery red, went out.
 And it was granted to the one who sat on it to take peace from the earth (of Israel), and that people should kill one another; and there was given to him a great sword.